swastika0015/earlyai-docs/# Getting started-v2.md

 Run your tests via your preferred jest runner (command line or Jest extension) to view and troubleshoot the various tests.
 ## Known issues
-* While we are striving to 100% coverage (all test generation succeeded) sometimes our model likes to think outside the box, a bit too far outside... we will still show you the results, they could be impressive.
+* While we are striving to 100% coverage (all test generations succeeded) sometimes our model likes to think outside the box, a bit too far outside... we will still show you the results, they could be impressive.
-* for more information Check our [Github issues](https://github.com/earlyai/earlyai-vscode-release/issues) or the changelog on VSCode [Marketplace](https://marketplace.visualstudio.com/items?itemName=Early-ai.EarlyAI)
+* For more information check our [Github issues](https://github.com/earlyai/earlyai-vscode-release/issues) or the changelog on VSCode [Marketplace](https://marketplace.visualstudio.com/items?itemName=Early-ai.EarlyAI)

 ## What's Next
 Follow the [setup and configuration document](https://www.startearly.ai/elements/setup-and-configuration-guide) to setup your own projects and start generating meaningful unit tests for your code.